 - Apply as soon as possible because it takes 60-90 days (and sometimes longer) to receive OPT authorization from the Department of Homeland Security/United States Citizenship and Immigration Services.
 You cannot work until your application is approved, and you have your Employment Authorization Document in hand.

 - You can begin work only after receiving the Employment Authorization Card (EAD) issued by the United States Citizenship and Immigration Services (USCIS) and only on or after the start date on the EAD.
 Your EAD must be correct with all data, or you must request a replacement.

-- You must be employed full-time (21 or more hours per week) in a job (or more than one job) that is DIRECTLY RELATED to your field of studies (your major).
+- You must be employed full-time (20+ hours per week) in a job (or more than one job) that is DIRECTLY RELATED to your field of studies (your major).
 All employment must be related to your major.

 - You must report your employment (all employment), address, and other information directly to your international student advisor, to be reported in SEVIS.
 See below, ‘Reporting Requirements.’

 - You cannot begin another academic program as a full-time student, either at UCCS or any other school.